-The company’s first trademark on record shows a crowned eagle with a central band on which Edoardo Bianchi’s full name was inscribed from 1901.
+The company’s first trademark on record shows a crowned eagle with a central band on which Edoardo Bianchi’s full name was inscribed dating from 1901.
 As providers of groundbreaking bicycles to the royal household, the Savoy coat-of-arms was subsequently added in 1905.
 Several permutations of the logo followed across the company’s bicycle, automobile and motorcycle divisions.
 Somewhere along the way, the coat-of-arms was dropped from the bicycle division’s logo and the original “eagle and band” logo reinstated, as it remains today.

 The eagle’s use in Italian symbology goes back to ancient Roman times.
 The “aquila” was a prominent symbol across ancient Rome, especially as the standard of a Roman legion.
 More on its significance from Wikipedia:

 Each legion carried one eagle.
 The eagle had quasi-religious importance to the Roman soldier, far beyond being merely a symbol of his legion.
 To lose a standard was extremely grave, and the Roman military went to great lengths both to protect a standard and to recover it if it were lost; after the annihilation of three legions in the Teutoburg Forest, the Romans spent decades attempting to recover the three lost eagles.
 No legionary eagles are known to have survived.

 Thankfully, many Bianchi eagles are known to have survived.
 The Bianchi eagle and its meaning to the company and its legions of followers was mythologized at some early point in their symbiosis.
 Harkening back to days of yore, at least one artifact that helped establish this mythology lives on today.